QRCC: Evaluating Large Quantum Circuits on Small Quantum Computers through Integrated Qubit Reuse and Circuit Cutting: The Framework

 \subsubsection{The General ILP Constraints}

 We next list the general constraints in our model.
 These constraints are the same regardless of the input circuit and user parameters.

 Whether a single-qubit or identity gate $x$ is cut is determined by its $WS_x$ variable.
-However, for a two-qubit gate, it may be W-Cut, G-Cut, or not cut.
-That is, we can W-Cut and G-Cut the gate at the same time.
-If it is W-Cut, we can only cut one of its input wires.
+However, a two-qubit gate may be W-Cut, G-Cut, or not cut.
+That is, we cannot W-Cut and G-Cut the gate at the same time.
 Therefore, we have the following constraints for each two-qubit gate $x$.

 Each gate $x$ must belong to one and only one subcircuit, unless it is a two-qubit gate and has been G-Cut.
 If a two-qubit gate $x$ is G-Cut, its two-qubit gate form $conceptually$ disappears such that the two single-qubit gates, i.e., $x.top$ and $x.bottom$, emerge in the circuit.
 In this case, the newly generated single-qubit gates, i.e., $x.top$ and $x.bottom$, must belong to one and only one subcircuit.
 These two single-qubit gates cannot belong to the same subcircuit.